tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 TidesDB is designed for high concurrency with minimal blocking.

 :::note[Reader-Writer Locks]
-- Each column family has a reader-writer lock
-- **Multiple readers can read concurrently** - no blocking between readers
-- **Writers don't block readers** - readers can access data while writes are in progress
-- **Writers block other writers** - only one writer per column family at a time
+Each column family has a reader-writer lock that allows multiple readers to read concurrently with no blocking between them.
+Writers don't block readers, so readers can access data while writes are in progress.
+However, writers block other writers, allowing only one writer per column family at a time.
 :::

 :::caution[Transaction Isolation]
-- Read transactions (`tidesdb_txn_begin_read`) acquire read locks and see a consistent snapshot via COW
-- Write transactions (`tidesdb_txn_begin`) acquire write locks on commit
-- **Isolation Level** Read Committed - changes not visible to other transactions until commit
-- Writers are serialized per column family ensuring atomicity
+Read transactions (`tidesdb_txn_begin_read`) acquire read locks and see a consistent snapshot via copy-on-write.
+Write transactions (`tidesdb_txn_begin`) acquire write locks on commit.
+The isolation level is Read Committed, meaning changes are not visible to other transactions until commit.
+Writers are serialized per column family to ensure atomicity.
 :::

 :::tip[Optimal Use Cases]
-- **Read-heavy workloads** - Unlimited concurrent readers with no contention
-- **Mixed read/write workloads** - Readers never wait for writers to complete
-- **Multi-column-family applications** - Different column families can be written to concurrently
+Read-heavy workloads benefit from unlimited concurrent readers with no contention.
+Mixed read/write workloads perform well since readers never wait for writers to complete.
+Multi-column-family applications can write to different column families concurrently.
 :::

 **Concurrent Operations Example**